couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-4400-views-queries.markdown

 		NSLog(@"Doc ID = %@", row.key);
 	}

-`query.rows` evaluates the query and returns an NSEnumerator that can be used with a `for...in` loop to iterate over the results.
+`query.rows` evaluates the query and returns an `NSEnumerator` object that you can   use with a `for...in` loop to iterate over the results.
 Each result is a `CBLQueryRow` object.
 You might expect the result to be a CBLDocument, but the key-value pairs emitted in views don't necessarily correspond one-to-one to documents and a document might be present multiple times under different keys.
-If you want the document that emitted a row, you can get it from its `document` property.
+If you want the document that emitted a row, you can get it from the row's `document` property.

 ### Creating A View